nilearn/nilearn/doc/connectivity/connectome_extraction.rst

    first 5 subjects of the brain development dataset downloaded with :func:`nilearn.datasets.fetch_development_fmri`

-   **Hint:** The example above has the solution replace brain development with adhd.
+   **Hint:** The example above works through the solution for the ADHD dataset. adhd.